martinsson/BugsZero-Kata/README.md

 Give us some suggestions in the issues.

-# Resources on #BugsZero, the general part, not so much information on design techniques
+# Resources on #BugsZero
-[15 min intro](https://www.youtube.com/watch?v=dUjie_IYFY8) or go for the [full presentation](https://www.youtube.com/watch?v=gQR1NlkgLZU)
+The general part, not so much information on design techniques [15 min intro](https://www.youtube.com/watch?v=dUjie_IYFY8) or go for the [full presentation](https://www.youtube.com/watch?v=gQR1NlkgLZU)